sylabs/examples/machinelearning/jupyter-notebook/README.md

 This will run Jupyter Notebook on `localhost:9000`.

-To start an instance of the built image on another port you can also do so by:
+And if you would like to set another hostname use `--ip` at the moment of running the image:

 ```
-$ singularity instance start jupyter.sif --port=5555
+$ singularity run jupyter.sif --ip=1.1.1.1 --port=9000
 ```

+This will run Jupyter Notebook on `1.1.1.1:9000`